roshan-raj/Shop-Management-System/README.md

 You need to have 'Oracle Database 11g Express Edition' or higher in your system.

 You can edit the username and password for your database in the 'src/java/db/connection/DatabaseConnection.java' file.

+You need to run the 'MainPage.html' in your server 'localhost:8080/../MainPage.html'.